wunused/divergent-representations-artifacts/README.md

 sudo apt update && sudo apt install -y docker.io
 ```

-Build and run the Docker container shown in the snippet below (approximately 5
+Build Docker image and run the container shown in the snippet below
-minutes to build).
-The container contains exploit proof-of-concept
+(approximately 5 minutes to build).
+The container contains exploit
-(`/poc/snprintf-control-pc`) and two builds of the vulnerable SQLite library
+proof-of-concept (`/poc/snprintf-control-pc`) and two builds of the vulnerable
-(`/sqlite3/build-optimized/.libs/libsqlite3.so` and
+SQLite library (`/sqlite3/build-optimized/.libs/libsqlite3.so` and
 `/sqlite3/build-unoptimized/.libs/libsqlite3.so`).

 The optimized build of `libsqlite3.so` contains a divergent representation that